 Some of the patients are healthy and use the pool to increase their level of fitness.

-Then it was time to meet Nala and her pet mom Ann
+Nala and her pet mom Ann

 Ann brings 11-year-old Nala to rehab once a week.
 Several years ago, she had TPLO surgery to stabilize her knee.
 Hydrotherapy helped after the surgery and Nala continued to come for treatments to maintain her overall fitness.